-The table below presents a specification of non-current assets held for sale as at 31 December 2012 and comparative data as at 31 December 2011:
+The table below presents a specification of non-current assets held for sale as per their type.

-in PLN thousand 31 Dec 2012 31 Dec 2011

-Land (including perpetual usufruct of land) 5,686 250

-Buildings and premises 23,768 4,535
+Non-current assets held for sale (in PLN thousand) 31 Dec 2012 31 Dec 2011 Land (including perpetual usufruct of land) 250 250 Buildings and premises 4,535 4,535 Total non-current assets held for sale 4,785 4,785

-Means of transport 1,611 313

-Construction machines 24 156

-Others 1,011 -

-Total non-current assets held for sale 32,100 5,254

-In accordance with IFRS5 "Non-current Assets Held for Sale and Discontinued Operations", in the "Non-current assets held for sale" balance sheet position, BNP Paribas Bank Polska SA recognised the real estate which fulfils relevant IFRS5 requirements concerning classification of assets as non-current assets held for sale.
+In accordance with IFRS5 "Non-current Assets Held for Sale and Discontinued Operations," in the "Non-current assets held for sale" position of its balance sheet, BNP Paribas Bank Polska SA recognised real estate which fulfils relevant IFRS5 requirements concerning the classification of assets as non-current assets held for sale as at 31 December 2012.